HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

  - Non-trivial disparities were found across mobile and desktop pages, like the one between mobile and desktop links, illustrated in the 62 links on mobile versus the 68 links on desktop for the median web page.
  - 33.13% of websites scored _Good_ Core Web Vitals for desktop while only 19.96% of their mobile counterparts passed the Core Web Vitals assessment, suggesting that desktop continues to be the more performant platform for users.

-These findings could negatively impact sites as Google completes its migration to a [mobile-first index in March 2021](https://webmasters.googleblog.com/2020/07/prepare-for-mobile-first-indexing-with.html).
+These findings could negatively impact sites as Google completes its migration to a <a hreflang="en" href="https://webmasters.googleblog.com/2020/07/prepare-for-mobile-first-indexing-with.html">mobile-first index in March 2021</a>.

 Disparities were also found across rendered and non-rendered HTML.
 For example, the median mobile page displays 11.5% more words when rendered than its raw HTML, indicating a reliance on client-side JavaScript to show content.